 Media studies is offered as a GCSE option for students in years 10 and 11.
 Through their studies, students are encouraged to question and evaluate the way that the media shapes the world around us, therefore developing critical thinking skills and independent thought.
 There is also a coursework element, which allows students to develop their creativity.

-The mass media – Film, TV, Advertising, Magazines, Newspapers, Radio, the Internet etc. – play an increasingly important role in contemporary society, providing us with information and entertainment.
-In addition the media play an important part in shaping attitudes and social values.
-Media Studies GCSE is designed to enable pupils to develop a critical understanding of the role of mass media in society.
+The mass media – film, TV, advertising, magazines, newspapers, radio, video games, social media etc. – play an increasingly important role in contemporary society, providing us with information and entertainment.
+In addition, the media play an important part in shaping attitudes and social values.
+Media studies GCSE is designed to enable students to develop a critical understanding of the role of mass media in society.

 |Qualification||GCSE Media Studies|

-|Assessment details: ie 50% terminal exam||60% Coursework
+|Assessment details: ie 50% terminal exam||30% Coursework

 |Coursework details||A practical production in response to a brief set by the exam board in March of year 10.
 It could be in print or moving image format, depending on the preference of the individual student.
 An example might be a music video for a specific genre or a film poster and DVD cover aimed at a specific audience.|